Where Humans and Non-Human Animals Come to Heal

 Penelope's Place is a 501c3, Non- Profit Animal Rescue and Sanctuary.
-It was inspired by the rescue of Penelope the chicken.
+It was inspired by the rescue of Penelope, the chicken.
 This sanctuary is her legacy.
 Penelope's Place is currently located in Akron, NY and serves as a respite to rescued animals.
 Co-founders Vanessa and Steven Dawson began Penelope's Place in Brooklyn, NY and moved to the Buffalo area to be able to expand the sanctuary beyond the confines of city living.
 A larger space increased their ability to take in more animals.
 Penelope's Place is a vegan sanctuary and operates fully under those values.
 The animals will never be used for their eggs or meat and we also serve as a place of education about living a compassionate life towards all beings.

 If you would like to help fund the mission of Penelope's Place and support the work that we do you can donate to the "Karuna Campaign", a fund raising effort designed to help with the cost of building safe and predator proof structures and a healing center, as well as supplies and veterinary care.